• Menu

 Pin

 This November, I am celebrating my cancer anniversary.
-Five years is not a lot in the grand scheme of things.
+Five years is not a lot in a grand scheme of things.
 But for a cancer survivor, reaching any anniversary (or cancerversary) is huge.
 Actually, any milestone seems lightyears away at the beginning of the journey, be it a year or five years.

 Looking Back